ooyala/scamr/README.md

 Note that for all _N_, the output key/value types of stage _N_ must match the input key/value types of stage _N+1_.

 Chaining is currently implemented by writing the output of intermediate jobs to a randomly-named directory, using Snappy-compressed SequenceFiles.
 This means that the key and value output types of any intermediate job must implement `org.apache.hadoop.io.Writable`.
 It also means that your cluster must support Snappy compression (which it does if you are using Cloudera's CDH3u1 or later distribution).
-You can disable the compression of temporary inter-job files by passing the `-Dscamr.intermediate.compression.codec=scamr.io.NullCompressionCodec` argument to your job, or you can use a non-snappy `CompressionCodec` by passing in that codec's fully-qualified class name.
+You can disable the compression of temporary inter-job files by passing the `-D scamr.intermediate.compression.codec=scamr.io.NullCompressionCodec` argument to your job, or you can use a non-snappy `CompressionCodec` by passing in that codec's fully-qualified class name.

 ## Output Sinks